-Per DOC, as of February 28, 2021, there were 754 offenders incarcerated for trafficking in illegal drugs with an offense committed before July 1, 2014.
-For the 4 or more, but less than 14 gram threshold group, of the 217 incarcerated, there were no offenders with sentence lengths less than 3 years, though this is likely the outcome of when the offenses were committed, since most offenders with smaller sentences would no longer be incarcerated over six years after committing an offense.
-For the 14 or more, but less than 28 gram threshold group, of the 244 incarcerated, there are some with sentence lengths less than 15 years (37, 15.16%), with 138 (56.56%) having sentences of exactly fifteen years.
-Finally, for the 28 or more, but less than 30 kilogram threshold group, of the 293 incarcerated, there is also a large number with sentence lengths less than 25 years (123, 41.98%), with 105 (35.84%) having sentences of exactly 25 years.
+Per DOC, as of September 30, 2021, there were 666 offenders incarcerated for trafficking in illegal drugs with an offense committed before July 1, 2014.
+For the 4 or more, but less than 14 gram threshold group, of the 183 incarcerated, there were no offenders with sentence lengths less than 3 years, though this is likely the outcome of when the offenses were committed, since most offenders with smaller sentences would no longer be incarcerated over six years after committing an offense.
+For the 14 or more, but less than 28 gram threshold group, of the 220 incarcerated, there are some with sentence lengths less than 15 years (27, 12.27%), with 127 (57.73%) having sentences of exactly fifteen years.
+Finally, for the 28 or more, but less than 30 kilogram threshold group, of the 263 incarcerated, there is also a large number with sentence lengths less than 25 years (99, 37.64%), with 99 (37.64%) having sentences of exactly 25 years.
 Though it is possible that those offenders clustered around the mandatory minimum sentences could see an impact from this bill, it is not known how many of these offenders would be eligible for resentencing since DOC does not have information on how many were incarcerated for hydrocodone/codeine or oxycodone prior to July 1, 2014.
-It is also not known how many additional offenders have yet to be sentenced who committed their offenses prior to October 1, 2021.
+It is also not known how many additional offenders have yet to be sentenced who committed their offenses prior to October 1, 2022.

-There have been no commitments to prison since the change in hydrocodone/codeine thresholds on October 1, 2019.
-However, there are currently 53 offenders incarcerated under the hydrocodone/codeine thresholds prior to that date.
-For the 14 or more, but less than 28 gram threshold group, of the 29 incarcerated, there are some with sentence lengths less than 3 years (2, 6.9%), with 8 (27.59%) having sentences of exactly three years.
-Finally, for the 28 or more, but less than 50 grams threshold group, of the 16 incarcerated, there are also a few with sentence lengths less than 7 years (3, 18.75%), with 7 (43.75%) having sentences of exactly 7 years.
-There are only 8 incarcerated at higher thresholds, and all fall below the mandatory minimums for these thresholds.
-Given the new thresholds for hydrocodone/codeine removing the 3 year mandatory minimum for more than 14 and less than 28 grams, as well as reducing the mandatory minimum from 7 years to 3 years for more than 28 and less than 50 grams, these two incarcerated groups, especially the 15 offenders with sentence lengths that line up with mandatory minimums, could possibly be impacted by this language.
-However, it is also not known how many additional offenders have yet to be sentenced who committed their offenses prior to October 1, 2021.
+There has been one commitment to prison since the change in hydrocodone/codeine thresholds on October 1, 2019.
+This was for an offense under the 28 or more, but less than 50 grams threshold, and this person received a sentence below the 3 year mandatory minimum (13 months).
+Furthermore, there are currently 49 offenders incarcerated under the hydrocodone/codeine thresholds prior to that date.
+For the 14 or more, but less than 28 gram threshold group, of the 23 incarcerated, there is one with a sentence length less than 3 years (1, 4.35%), with 3 (13.04%) having sentences of exactly three years.
+Finally, for the 28 or more, but less than 50 grams threshold group, of the 16 incarcerated, there are also a few with sentence lengths less than 7 years (4, 25%), with 6 (37.50%) having sentences of exactly 7 years.
+There are only 10 incarcerated at higher thresholds, and only 2 are at or above the mandatory minimums for these thresholds.
+Given the new thresholds for hydrocodone/codeine removing the 3 year mandatory minimum for more than 14 and less than 28 grams, as well as reducing the mandatory minimum from 7 years to 3 years for more than 28 and less than 50 grams, these two incarcerated groups, especially the 9 offenders with sentence lengths language.
+However, it is also not known how many additional offenders have yet to be sentenced who committed their offenses prior to October 1, 2022.